 Having a plumber snake your pipes every now and again is the most pragmatic approach to keeping your plumbing system in tip-top shape for as long as possible.
 Generally, septic systems should be inspected every three to five years, depending on the amount of wastewater your household generates and the age of the system.
 There are other best practices to consider with these systems too.
 A couple seemingly minor adjustments in the way you go about your business at home can really save you some grief in terms of expensive home renovations down the road.
 After all, you’d much rather have your friendly Roto-Rooter technician peering down into the cylinder of a problematic pipe rather than unearthing a damaged septic tank in your yard.

 Changing your home water pressure can most definitely decrease wear and tear on pipes.
 Water rushing at an unnecessarily high pressure can cause the lining of pipes to erode over time.
-If your water pressure measures above 100 PSI, you may want to consult a plumber or someone at your water district to learn how to possibly lessen the force of flow.
+If your water pressure measures above 100 PSI, you may want to consult a plumber or someone at your water district to learn how to possibly lessen the force of flow and reduce water pressure in your home.

 I received payment, product(s) or services in exchange for an honest opinion.
 I only recommend products or services I use personally and/or I believe would be helpful for my readers.
 The opinions expressed in this post are entirely my own.
 Your experience with the product(s) or service(s) may differ from mine.